 (EMR) add-on to restore selected messages from the backup copy.

-With the Exchange Message Restore Add-on activated in BFW 7.0, you can view
+With the Exchange Message Restore Add-on activated in BFW 7.0 or higher, you can view

 backed up mailboxes, folders and messages and you